Transfer of Property Act, 1882: Meaning, Definition & Key Elements

 What is the Transfer of Property Act?

-The Transfer of Property Act is a legal framework in India that regulates the transfer of property rights, providing guidelines and procedures for various property transactions.
+The Transfer of Property Act definition refers to a legal framework in India that regulates the transfer of property rights, providing guidelines and procedures for various property transactions.

 The Act defines "transfer" as an act by which a living person conveys property to one or more individuals, including present or future transfers.